Towards a Science of Scaling Agent Systems: Experiments Results

 corresponding to raw performance $\approx 0.45$ after denormalization.
 This threshold, derived purely from data, aligns with empirical best practices and offers the first \textit{quantitative} criterion for coordination structure selection, replacing heuristic ``\textit{when to use agents}'', and ``\textit{which agentic architecture to use}'' guidance with a predictive model.
 Cross-validation on held-out configurations confirms this rule achieves 87\% correct architecture selection, substantially exceeding random choice (20\%) or capability-only models (54\%).
-The scaling principle thus constitutes both a scientific contribution--the first universal equation for agentic systems--and an engineering tool for resource-efficient deployment.
+The scaling principle thus constitutes both a scientific contribution, a cross-domain descriptive framework for relating coordination metrics to agent performance, and an engineering tool for architecture selection within known task regimes.